ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

-Adding `uncontended` signals to the compiler that a data race is possible: if `cheer_up` and `bum_out` can be called with the same argument in parallel, we have a race.
+Adding `uncontended` signals to the compiler that a data race is possible: if `cheer_up` and `bum_out` can be called with the same argument in parallel, we have a data race.
 Enter [rule 1](#rule-contended-parallel), which simply says _it is not permissible_ to do so.
 Unlike rule 2, there's no one place where rule 1 is enforced—really, it's an invariant of the whole system (language, runtime, and core libraries)—but let's see one example of trying to break it:

 ```ocaml
 let beat_the_system par =